 \begin{headthm}[\autoref{thm_main}] Let $S$ be a locally Noetherian scheme, $f : X \subset \PP_S^r \rightarrow S$ be a projective morphism and $\FF$ be a coherent sheaf on $X$.
-Let $\mathbf{h} = (h_0,\ldots,h_r) : \ZZ^{r+1} \rightarrow \NN^{r+1}$ be a tuple of functions and suppose that $P_\mathbf{h}(m) \in \QQ[m]$ is a numerical polynomial.
-Then, there is a quasi-projective $S$-scheme $\Fib^{\mathbf{h}}_{\FF/X/S}$ that represents the functor $\fFib^{\mathbf{h}}_{\FF/X/S}$ and that is a locally closed subscheme of the Quot scheme $\Quot^{P_\mathbf{h}}_{\FF/X/S}$. \end{headthm}
+Let $\mathbf{h} = (h_0,\ldots,h_r) : \ZZ^{r+1} \rightarrow \NN^{r+1}$ be a tuple of functions and suppose that $P_\mathbf{h} \in \QQ[m]$ is a numerical polynomial.
+Then there is a quasi-projective $S$-scheme $\Fib^{\mathbf{h}}_{\FF/X/S}$ that represents the functor $\fFib^{\mathbf{h}}_{\FF/X/S}$ and that is a locally closed subscheme of the Quot scheme $\Quot^{P_\mathbf{h}}_{\FF/X/S}$. \end{headthm}

-Our main tool for constructing the fiber-full scheme is given in \autoref{thm_flat_Sheaf} where we provide a flattening stratification theorem that deals with all the direct images of a sheaf and its possible twistings.
+Our primary tool for constructing the fiber-full scheme is given in \autoref{thm_flat_Sheaf} where we provide a flattening stratification theorem that deals with all the direct images of a sheaf and its possible twistings.
 To prove this technical theorem we utilize some techniques previously developed in the papers \cite{GEN_FREENESS_LOC_COHOM,FIBER_FULL}.
-In a related direction, we also introduce the notion of fiber-full sheaves and we give three equivalent possible definitions in \autoref{thm_fib_full_sheaf}.
+In a related direction, we also introduce the notion of fiber-full sheaves and we give three equivalent definitions in \autoref{thm_fib_full_sheaf}.
 Under the above notation, we say that $\FF$ is a \emph{fiber-full sheaf over $S$} if $R^i{{f}_*}\left(\FF(\nu)\right)$ is locally free over $S$ for all $0 \le i \le r$ and $\nu \in \ZZ$.
 Fiber-full sheaves serve as a sheaf-theoretic extension of the notions of \emph{algebras having liftable local cohomology} \cite{KOLLAR_KOVACS} and \emph{cohomologically full rings} \cite{COHOM_FULL_RINGS}.

-It turns out there has been previous interest in stratifying the Hilbert scheme in terms of the whole cohomological data.

-In the work of Martin-Deschamps and Perrin \cite{MARTIN-DESCHAMPS_PERRIN}, they were able to control the cohomologies of a sheaf, but not all the possible twistings, as their method would yield the intersection of infinitely many (not necessarily closed) subschemes (see \cite[Chapitre VI, Proposition 1.9 and Corollaire 1.10]{MARTIN-DESCHAMPS_PERRIN}); their approach is based on classical techniques related to the Grothendieck complex which are covered, e.g., in \cite[\S III.12]{HARTSHORNE}.
+It turns out there has been previous interest in stratifying the Hilbert scheme in terms of the whole cohomological data: \begin{itemize}[--] \item In the work of Martin-Deschamps and Perrin \cite{MARTIN-DESCHAMPS_PERRIN}, they were able to control the cohomologies of a sheaf, but not all the possible twistings, as their method would yield the intersection of infinitely many (not necessarily closed) subschemes (see \cite[Chapitre VI, Proposition 1.9 and Corollaire 1.10]{MARTIN-DESCHAMPS_PERRIN}); their approach is based on classical techniques related to the Grothendieck complex which are covered, e.g., in \cite[\S III.12]{HARTSHORNE}.